 The newly formed cheese sticks allow the cheese to pull apart in strings.

-We don't need the stringy quality of string cheese for mozzarella bites, but it is nice to have the shape already created so we just have to cut it into 1-inch pieces.
+We don't need the stringy quality of string cheese for this mozzarella bites recipe, but it is nice to have the shape already created so we just have to cut it into 1-inch pieces.

 String cheese melts perfectly inside the pizza dough, and creates the most delightful cheese-pull you've ever seen!

-Using the air fryer to make this homemade appetizer was the most successful.
+Using the air fryer to make this homemade cheese bites appetizer was the most successful.

 I tested this recipe in the oven, in the broiler, on high heat and on low heat; but when I tested them in a drawer-style air fryer they were no-fail!